leok7v/leok7v.github.io/page90.md

 Variable declaration
 ---
-Only declare single variable for line
+Only declare a single variable per line
 ~~~
 int i, j, k; // is bad
 int i = 0; // one variable per line, same for struct fields